 - DC won the top prize for the Milan Urban Food Pact Policy Awards for its innovative food as medicine programs.

-- The Food Policy Director moderated a panel on the role of policy, food access, and nutrition in supporting positive outcomes for families at Mayor Bowser’s Second Annual Maternal and Infant Health Summit.
+- The Food Policy Director moderated a panel on the role of food access and nutrition in supporting positive outcomes for families at Mayor Bowser’s 2nd Annual Maternal and Infant Health Summit.

 - Establish an Online Grocery Delivery Pilot.